 Can you access IARD 24 hours a day?

 No. IARD is typically available Monday through Friday from 5 a.m. to 11 p.m., Eastern Time (ET).
 The IARD also has limited availability on the weekends.
 The hours are generally 8 a.m. to 6 p.m., ET on Saturday and 10 a.m. to 6 p.m., ET on Sunday.
 The IARD Availability Schedule can be found at https://www.iard.com/availability.

 What do I do if I forget my IARD username or password?

 A user who forgets his/her username can contact their firm’s Super Account Administrator or any firm designated Account Administrator to obtain this information.
 If a user forgets his/her password, he/she can click on the Forgot Password? link on the login screen to request a new password.
 The user must correctly answer the appropriate security responses to take advantage of this functionality.

 What is the difference between CRD and IARD?

 The Central Registration Depository (CRD) system was developed as a joint initiative by NASAA and NASD (now FINRA), in 1981.
 The CRD system was developed to consolidate multiple paper-based licensing and regulatory processes into a single, nationwide computer system.
-The system made it possible to complete and submit a single application filing to multiple jurisdictions.
-It streamlined the registration process and maintains registration, qualification and disclosure histories for securities firms and professionals.
+The system allows for the completion and submission of a single application filing to multiple jurisdictions simultaneously.
+It streamlines the registration process and maintains registration, qualification and disclosure histories for securities firms and professionals.